Abai’s Riddle: 1. Introduction

 For researchers currently looking into the evidence of how Abai’s writings and Abai’s biography were transformed over time, the question then becomes: will it ever be possible to uncover the «golden nuggets» – to use the famous phrase by Auezov’s former mentor, Alikhan Bukeikhanov – that are hiding inside of Abai’s poetry?

-To merit the designation «world literature», Abai’s poetry should be held to the same standards of verification as all other texts of world literature.
-The scientific debates about religious texts such as the Pentateuch and The Gospel of Mark, philosophical texts such as Analects of Confucius, and drama texts of William Shakespeare, have been investigated for centuries in order to determine their authenticity.
-As a result, we know more and with greater certainty about the origins of these texts: when and where they were written, and by whom.
+To merit the designation of «world literature», Abai’s poetry should be held to the same standards of verification as all other texts of world literature.
+Texts that are admired all over the world, such as the Analects of Confucius and the theatre plays of William Shakespeare, have been investigated for centuries in order to determine their authenticity.
+As a result, we know much more, and with greater certainty, about the origins of these texts: when and where they were written, and by whom.
 The same level of verification should be applied to Abai’s poems, not out of paranoia, but out of respect.
 If it is worth restoring old texts, paintings and monuments to their original state, why should it not be worth restoring Abai’s poetry in the same way?

 Scholars have quietly admitted to having doubts about the authorship of Abai and the authenticity of his writings for a long time.
 Already in 1932 the scholar and poet Ilyas Zhansugirov remarked that «Abai’s biography had not been written scientifically», that it was either «exaggerated» (daqpyrt) or based on «rumours» (alyp-qashpa)).
 One of the prominent researchers of Abai’s work in the Soviet period, Zaki Akhmetov, frequently used hypothetical language («possibly», «probably») in his analyses of Abai’s life and writings.
 In 2008, the literary critic Nikolai Anastasiev admitted that, given the lack of written records or any other kinds of physical evidence, it was impossible to write a «biography» of Abai: «a portrait or even a silhouette» was all that could be offered.